-Price adjustment costs and their nature are central for macroeconomics and industrial organization and therefore economists have extensively studied their implications.
-While conference discussions and essays by prominent scholars are full of speculations about the likely magnitude of these costs, there is very little hard evidence on their nature and size.
+Though conference discussions and essays by prominent scholars are full of speculations about the likely magnitude of these costs, there is very little hard evidence on their nature and size.
 In this paper we fill this gap in the literature by providing the first direct evidence on the actual nature and magnitude of the managerial and customer costs, which many consider to be the most important components of price adjustment costs.

 The evidence suggests that these costs of adjustment are substantial.
-The managerial "thinking" costs are nearly an order of magnitude larger than the physical costs of changing prices.
-The customer costs are far more than an order of magnitude large than the physical costs of changing prices.
-These costs are therefore likely to be far more important than the traditional "menu costs" of adjustment.
-Moreover, these managerial and customer costs, along with the soft costs we found, clearly show that pricing activities consume a considerable portion of a firm's activities and attention.
-Our quantitative evidence, then, suggests that managers must choose to allocate resources to pricing activities and the "production function of firms uses inputs not just to produce outputs but also price lists and prices" (Rotemberg, 2000, Bergen, et al., 2002).
+The managerial thinking costs are nearly an order of magnitude larger than the physical costs of changing prices.
+The customer costs are far more than an order of magnitude large than the physical costs.
+These costs are therefore likely to be far more important than the traditional menu costs of adjustment.
+Moreover, these managerial and customer costs, along with the soft costs we found, clearly show that pricing consumes a considerable portion of a firm's activities and attention.
+Our quantitative evidence, then, suggests that managers must choose to allocate resources to pricing activities and the "production function of firms uses inputs not just to produce outputs but also price lists and prices" (Rotemberg, 2000; see also Caplin and Spulber (1987, p.
+708, footnote 10) and Bergen et al., 2002).

 Beyond the evidence on the magnitude of the costs of price adjustment, we also provide detailed evidence on what contributes to those costs.
 Three important lessons follow from the analysis.
 First, we demonstrate that these costs lead to price rigidity.
 Second, the evidence suggests that the internal structure of the organization plays an important role in shaping the outcomes of pricing interventions.
+Third, the evidence demonstrates that the need to convince others of the merits of a price change leads to convexity.